Israeli Dairy School dairy herd

 Cost to build a modern dairy farm

-How do I start a dairy farm?
-How much does it cost to build a modern dairy farm
+How much does it cost to build a modern dairy farm?

 Calves in Israel